-My last night at Coconut Grove so I decide to reprise the lobster.
+My last night at Coconut Grove, so I decide to reprise the lobster.
 Lobster is finished.
 Oh well.
 Gordon’s Spark then.

 To Accra.
 The pyramids of produce piled by the road still changing, green oranges to yams to coconuts to pineapples.
 Baskets of eggs are flourished hopefully.
-The prosperous roads in the south turn out to be a blip around Cape Coast and potholes and road construction are the order of the day till we hit the traffic jams of Accra.
+The prosperous roads in the south of Ghana turn out to be a blip around Cape Coast and potholes and road construction are the order of the day till we hit the traffic jams of Accra.
 On the way we meet a procession trailing car engine parts and beating on drums.
 They all wear football strip and are dribbling balls. it's the funeral of a football player.

 Jojo’s halo slips a little.
 He has brought his business plan and is plainly disappointed by his tip even, though according to his business plan, I have already given him double his monthly salary in extras this week.

 After all my adventures the Shangri La is plusher than I remember.
 Maybe it’s just the comparison with everywhere else in Ghana.
 The frogs are out in force again.
 They sing along to the band and there is even a small one nestled on my doorstep.
 The staff are still pretty rude though.
 The blue sky is playing hide and seek.
 It’s just about warm enough to sit by the swimming pool.
 Ten cats wait hopefully under the table while I eat.
 And so the Bolga Diary comes to an end.